 Next we are going to talk about an option that leads to university.
 Then we’ll discuss a couple of options that could lead to university or could be an alternative to university.
 And finally, we’ll cover a few options that are pure alternatives to university.

-2. An option that leads to University (for 90% of the students who choose this) is participating in a GAP YEAR program.
-If you’ve been part of my community for a little while now you’ve been hearing a lot about this from me lately.
-The reason for that is because I chose this to be the topic of my micro summits this year.
-So, I’m not going to go on and on about it in this email.
-If you want to get into more detail about whether a gap year is right for your graduate, click here.
-If you want to learn how to make the most of a gap year, click here.
-But I will say that some people think of a gap year as just a year off and wonder why I would include it in a list about continuing education.
+2. An option that leads to University (for 90% of the students who choose this) is participating in a GAP YEAR PROGRAM.
+Some people think of a gap year as just a year off and wonder why I would include it in a list about continuing education.
 90% of the kids who take a gap year are engaging in experiential learning.
-Most are doing some kind of service-learning project at least if not also traveling, working, or figuring out what they want to major in.
+Most gap year kids are participating in a program where they are doing some kind of service-learning project at least if not also traveling, working, or figuring out what they want to major in.
 This brings them a whole new set of skills, experiences, and networking connections that they would not have gotten had they continued directly on to school.
 Do some not continue to college?
 Yeah, some.
 But, of the ones that don't most go on to university most go on to some other type of institution.
 Most gap year kids do go on to university, however, and one of the reasons for that is because universities love gap year kids.
 Many will even allow them to defer their enrollment to take a gap year.

 3. The next option is mostly used as a path to university but can also be used as an alternative to university: COMMUNITY COLLEGE.
 Most of us have heard of community college, but most teens I work with only think of community college as a way for kids with low grades to eventually get into university.
 That is one way that community college can be used to your benefit, but it’s not the only one.
 Let’s talk about that for just a second, though.
 If you want to go to University but your grades do not qualify you for the university or degree of your choice, you can start at community college, improve your grades and then transfer.